$M^2$ as a Quantitative Measure for Beam Quality: Results

-Realistically, there will be almost no way to have precise information about the onset of HOMs.
+Realistically, it is challenging to have precise information about the onset of HOMs.
 As a result, we have to assume a parametrization with the possible presence of all HOMs.
 This is in agreement with the result of a parametrization involving $\text{TEM}_{01}$ and $\text{TEM}_{10}$ yielding the minimal lower bound to $P_{00}$.
-Thus, we present the general expression for estimating the lower bound of the fundamental mode's power in presence of HOMs:
+We receive the general expression for estimating the lower bound of the fundamental mode's power in presence of HOMs:

-This inequality unfolds completely new information about a beam's properties from a simple $M^2$-measurement.
-While beam quality with good $M^2\approx 1$ has always been associated with a good fundamental mode operation, \eqref{awesome} now allows for a proper quantification of how clean its operation can be based on the measurement.

-In Figure 1 we demonstrate our findings in an example superposition of four different TEMs.
-Due to the assumed lack of knowledge about the HOM onset, in general it will not be easily possible to also describe the upper bound for the fundamental mode.
-However, for a beam with known composition the full range of $P_{00}$ can be determined, as can be seen in the corresponding plots of the parametrization.
+In Fig. 1 we demonstrate our findings for an example superposition of four different TEMs.
+For a beam with known composition the full range of $P_{00}$ can be determined, as can be seen in the corresponding plots of the parametrization.
+In section \ref{sec32} we find an approximation to the full range of $P_{00}$ specifically aimed at low-$M^2$ systems with $M_x^2+M_y^2\leq 4$.